 Loop Scorpio aims to become a major local player in the provision of broadband connectivity within the counties of Gloucestershire and Herefordshire.
 Our goal is to provide our customers with broadband connectivity that scales in a way similar to that of the PC industry.
 To achieve this, we must sidestep BT’s local access network and introduce our own infrastructure.

 The use of our own local access infrastructure results in us being able to offer a “community” network in addition to conventional Internet access.
 Access to and across the community network will not be constrained by the capacity of our “backhaul” Internet connection, and will, we hope, encourage a new way of thinking in terms of local, community connectivity and services.

 5. The Services We Offer

-The primary service we currently offer is a wireless-based broadband Internet access service, including a basic email and web hosting facility.
+The primary service we currently offer is a wireless-based broadband Internet access service.

 We also offer enhanced broadband Internet access services, though the availability of these will typically vary depending on the state of our network rollout at any point in time.
 “Enhanced” in this sense can mean either:

 · Lower contention ratios

 · Dedicated wired access to our main Point of Presence in that location (effectively bypassing the local wireless network).

 For the dedicated wired access, we make use of either our own fibre optic connections or fibre/copper local access circuits obtained from Openreach.

 Being a small company, we have to be realistic in the level of customer service that we can support.
 Having said that, we are deliberately focussing our rollouts on areas within around a 30 minute drive from our head office in Gloucester.
 This is to help ensure that the time-cost of us popping out to visit a customer is manageable.